 Go Live Now

 Click the Go Live Now button and select the source you want to go live from.
-Selecting Broadcaster will allow for streaming right from the device.
-Alternatively, you can select a different source to begin remote encoding, but you will need to ensure beforehand that the device is stream-ready.
+Selecting Broadcaster will allow you to stream right from your device.

 Once a source has been selected, a public broadcast named Live Broadcast will go live with a default duration of one hour.
 The broadcast will go through the following phases: Preparing Broadcast, Configuring Broadcast, and Live.